minprog/hangman/classic/hangman.md

 However, let's also make it much easier to debug our program by clearly **specifying** in the `Lexicon` initialiser which lengths are allowed.
 Why should the `Lexicon` class accept negative word lengths indeed?
 So let's put in a so-called **assertion** that forces this check and specified the limits of the class.
 Add the following line to the very top of the `Lexicon` initialiser:

     assert word_length > 0 and word_length < 44, "Invalid word length for Lexicon"

+(Note that we assume your parameter is called `word_length`, but it's fine if it is something else.
+Just change the assertion in that case.)

 Putting this simple stament in your code will make sure that Python "halts" (crashes) the program if at that point the assertion "fails", so to say.
 In that case the program will not even reach the point of choosing a word from an empty list: